brutasse/ppd/README.md

 Set the URL where you'll deploy it as OAuth redirect URI.
 Example:
 `https://ppd.example.com/` or `https://example.com/ppd/`.

-Then just serve the root of this repository as a static website.
+Then just serve the root of this repository as a static website, with an additional file named `app-key` and containing the Dropbox OAuth key in the same directory as `index.html`.